 - Review your options against your “wish list.”
 Review the factors that are most important to you in a college and compare each college against those items.

 - Compare financial aid offers.
 Compare the financial aid packages from each school to see which are most affordable for your family’s circumstances.
-Our Paying for College guide (PDF) or spreadsheet tool can help you evaluate the options.
+Our Paying for College guide or spreadsheet tool can help you evaluate the options.
+Visit financial aid & college costs for more resources.

 - Discuss your options with those you trust.
 Talk about your choices with your support team (parents, teachers, family) to see if they have any advice.